Lash Business Start-Up Guide: Everything You Need to Launch Successfully

 Initial Supply Investment

-Essential Adhesives ($200–$400) - Clear Connection Adhesive: Professional-grade, trusted by lash artists worldwide - Infatuated Adhesive: For clients with sensitive eyes
+Essential Adhesives ($200 to $400) - Clear Connection Adhesive: Professional-grade, trusted by lash artists worldwide - Infatuated Adhesive: For clients with sensitive eyes

-Lash Extensions ($400–$600) - Starter assortment of classic lashes in various lengths and curls - Volume lashes if you’re trained in volume application - Mix of curl types (C-curl, D-curl, L-curl)
+Lash Extensions ($400 to $600) - Starter assortment of classic lashes in various lengths and curls - Volume lashes if you're trained in volume application - Mix of curl types (C-curl, D-curl, L-curl)

-Tools and Equipment ($300–$500) - Professional tweezers: Isolation tweezers and volume tweezers from our lash tweezers collection - Lash brush - Disposable applicators - Lint-free pads - Glue rings or adhesive holders - Patches for under-eye protection
+Tools and Equipment ($300 to $500) - Professional tweezers: Isolation tweezers and volume tweezers from our lash tweezers collection (see our guide to the best lash tweezers by technique) - Lash brush - Disposable applicators - Lint-free pads - Glue rings or adhesive holders - Patches for under-eye protection

-Primers and Sealants ($100–$200) - Lash primer to prep natural lashes - LA Love Retention Sealant for client aftercare
+Primers and Sealants ($100 to $200) - Lash primer to prep natural lashes - a retention sealant for client aftercare

-Aftercare Products ($100–$200) - TLC Lash Cleanser - Aftercare serums or oils - Lash brushes for clients
+Aftercare Products ($100 to $200) - TLC Lash Cleanser - Aftercare serums or oils - Lash brushes for clients

-Sterilization and Sanitation ($200–$400) - Autoclave or sterilization equipment for metal tools - Disinfectant spray - Hand sanitizer - Disposable application supplies
+Sterilization and Sanitation ($200 to $400) - Autoclave or sterilization equipment for metal tools - Disinfectant spray - Hand sanitizer - Disposable application supplies

 Building Your Supply Business Relationships